 - Care for active military.
 One creative idea from www.thespruce.com is to “host a care package-packing party.
 Ask kids to bring donations of beef jerky, DVDs, CDs, books, magazines, leftover Halloween candy, phone cards, etc. During the party, [have] the kids write letters to active veterans stationed overseas and sort the donated items into boxes that you’ll [later] send off to the troops.]
 2 You could also find charities that actively support soldiers and find ways to volunteer, such as Soldiers Angels, Hugs for Soldiers, Blue Star Moms, A Million Thanks, and Americas Adopt a Soldier just to name a few.

 Converse about the ways that children could become involved in caring for soldiers such as donating time or resources or hosting a fundraiser.
 Talk with your children to see what other creative ways they can come up with to support soldiers at home or abroad.
 You may be surprised to hear what they come up with.

 - Support the families of our veterans.
 Looking after a soldier’s family may be the most important thing we can do when trying to find a special way to honor our soldiers.
 Show them that we value their sacrifice by doing something special or meaningful for them such as extending a soldier’s family’s support system.
-Children could put together fun care packages for the children of deployed military or help with homecooked meals as well as offer baby-sitting services.
+Children could put together fun care packages for the children of deployed military.
+They could also help with homecooked meals as well as offer baby-sitting services.
 Most importantly encourage children to find ways to support Veterans with creativity and compassion.

-- Attend a public veteran’s day festivity or make one of your own!
-Have kids organize a parade 4, write songs and poems honoring veterans, create and deliver crafts or think of other fun ways that can showcase their patriotism as well as respect for our veterans.
+- Attend a public Veterans Day festivity or make one of your own!
+Have kids organize a parade, write songs and poems honoring veterans.
+They could create and deliver crafts or think of other fun ways that could showcase their patriotism as well as respect for our veterans.
 Most importantly let them have fun!